bhargav0605/Cine-Vision-Micro-SVC-DevOps/README.md

+# IMPORTANT NOTE
+This repository is the forked of https://github.com/VonHumbolt/CineVisionMicroserviceProject

 # Full Stack Web Project with Microservices
 This project is a full-stack web application project and it was created with Java and React.